EricMFink/EmploymentLaw/_casebook/chap1.md

 ---
 layout: casebook
-chapter-number: 1
-chapter-title: Employment as a Socio-Legal Relationship
+title: Employment as a Socio-Legal Relationship
 ---

 # Employment as a Socio-Legal Relationship